-Komodo Dragon: Visitors get to view the world’s largest and heaviest lizards and learn about their potent venom.
+Komodo Dragon: Visitors can view the world’s largest and heaviest lizards and learn about their potent venom.

-Venomous Snakes: In here, you get to see some of the most poisonous snakes in the world.
+Venomous Snakes: Here, you get to see some of the most poisonous snakes in the world.

 Hall of Venom: At this exhibit, guests learn how venom evolved as a defense mechanism and method to capture prey and how it affects the victims.